Updated June 3, 2023

 When you execute the above command, it will generate the following output on the terminal and create a file named “backupOfEducba.sql”.
 This file will contain all the commands required for restoring the database:

 After opening the backupOfEducba.sql file, you can observe the following contents in it –

 You can observe that the old existing tables are dropped, deleting all the previous structures of the table and its contents.
 After that, the table is recreated, and data is inserted in it after locking it to maintain data consistency.

 Let us now see how we can restore the data on any other database with the help of the dump flat file generated from the mysqldump command and restore command.
 Create the database named educba in a new server.
 Fire restore command.
 Our statement will be as shown below –

 The output of the execution of the following command is as shown below –

 After that, we can confirm the existence of the same tables in the educba database that we have created in a new database.

-MariaDB mysqldump command is used for taking the backups of existing databases or databases and restoring when needed in case of data loss due to unavoidable circumstances.
+MariaDB mysqldump command is used to backup existing databases or databases and restore them when needed in case of data loss due to unavoidable circumstances.

 We hope that this EDUCBA information on “MariaDB Mysqldump” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.